And most exciting...

 this invoice for delivery of goods to the palace is recorded on clay

-an invoice for the handrail on Bob's stairs is recorded as computer blips
+this invoice for the handrail on Bob's stairs is recorded as computer bits

-An intuitive virtual database is a manual system, involving a lot of copy and paste, even if using Excel or Google Docs.
+An intuitive virtual database means 'it's in your head'.
+It's a manual system, involving lots of copy and paste even if using Excel or Google Docs.

-But those spreadsheets are correct!
-Managers know exactly how their business works.
-Computer don't change business, only the way data is stored.
+'In your head' also means those spreadsheets are correct because managers know exactly how their business works.
+Computers don't change business methods, only the way data is stored.

-Using existing spreadsheets as a guide, anyone should be able to set up an explicit computerized relational database.
+Using existing spreadsheets as a guide, anyone should be able to set up an explicit computerized relational database directly.

-The reason business software is so expensive and inaccesible is not technical.
-It is because Big Tech and business software purveyors make tremendous profits the way things are.
-Driving SMEs out of business can be rewarding.
+The reason business software is so expensive and inaccessible is not technical.
+It is because Big Tech and business software purveyors make tremendous profits the way things are selling subscriptions, modules, and partial limited-access solutions.

-Here is how Sumer uses spreadsheets to build build a nursery management system...
+Here is an example of how Sumer uses spreadsheets to build build a nursery management system...

 Features include: